-- f 1 How do we allow factors other than x to affect y?
-There is never an exact relationship between two variables. - 2 What is the functional relationship between y and x? - 3 How can we be sure we a capturing a ceteris paribus relationship between y and x?
+- floor How do we allow factors other than x to affect y?
+There is never an exact relationship between two variables. - 2 What is the functional relationship between y and x? - 3 How can we be sure we are capturing a ceteris paribus relationship between y and x?